linkerd/website/linkerd.io/content/blog/linkerd-service-account-tokens.md

 We have added the support for auto-mount bounded service account tokens.
 Instead of using the token that is mounted by default, Linkerd will request its own set of tokens by using the [Bound Service Account Tokens](https://github.com/kubernetes/enhancements/tree/master/keps/sig-auth/1205-bound-service-account-tokens) feature.
+Bounded Service Account Tokens which got GA'ed in Kubernetes v1.20 are just like the default tokens except that they could be bounded for a different purpose.

 Using this, Linkerd injector will request for a token that is bounded specifically for Linkerd, along with a 24h expiry (just like that of identity expiration).
-This token is generated for the same service account that was mounted to the pod by Kubernetes, and thus not affecting any of the identity stuff discussed above.
+This token is generated for the same service account that was mounted to the pod by Kubernetes, and thus not affecting any of the identity and policy stuff discussed above.

 ```yaml
 spec: